HCDigitalScholarship/documentation/lemp_stack.md

 The second script will give you several prompts to remove unsafe defaults: press enter for all of them.

-Your MySQL installation is now complete!
-You'll still need to set up a database for your application.<br>
-For a helpful tutorial on MySQL, see [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql).<br>
+For a helpful tutorial on MySQL, see .<br>
 <br>

 To create a new database and user for your project, log in to the MySQL shell by typing `$ mysql -u root -p`.
 In the shell:

 ```